OfekRainish/Impact-of-Light-and-Radiation-on-Carotenoid-Gene-Expression-in-the-Red-Alga-Gracilaria-gracilis/dna extraction protocol.md

 **h.** Transfer up to 500 µL of the supernatant to a clean microcentrifuge tube (Eppendorf tube), avoiding the bead pellet and any debris.
 ## step 2 - Bind the DNA to the column
-**a.** Add 900 µL of S4—Binding buffer, and vortex briefly.
+**a.** Add 900 µL of <span style="color: yellow;">S4</span>—Binding buffer, and vortex briefly.

 **b.** Load 700 µL of the sample mixture onto a spin column-tube assembly, and centrifuge at14,000 × g for 1 minute.

 **c.** Discard the flow-through and repeat step 2b with the remaining sample mixture.
 ## step 3 - Wash and elute the DNA
-**a.** Place the spin column in a clean collection tube, add 500 µL of S5—Wash buffer, then centrifuge the spin column-tube assembly at 14,000 × g for 1 minute.
+**a.** Place the spin column in a clean collection tube, add 500 µL of <span style="color: yellow;">S5</span>—Wash buffer, then centrifuge the spin column-tube assembly at 14,000 × g for 1 minute.

 **b.** Discard the flow-through then centrifuge the spin column-tube assembly at 14,000 × g for 30 seconds.

-The second centrifugation optimizes removal of S5—Wash buffer, which could interfere with downstream applications.
+The second centrifugation optimizes removal of <span style="color: yellow;">S5</span>—Wash buffer, which could interfere with downstream applications.

-**c.** Place the spin column in a clean tube, add 100 µL of S6—Elution buffer, then incubate at room temperature for 1 minute.
+**c.** Place the spin column in a clean tube, add 100 µL of <span style="color: yellow;">S6</span>—Elution buffer, then incubate at room temperature for 1 minute.

 **d.** Centrifuge the spin column-tube assembly at 14,000 × g for 1 minute, then discard the column.
 The purified DNA is in the tube